PEsteves8/dayselector/README.md

  [maxDate] -> Same as above for max dates

+ [dateButtonSize] -> defaults to 'sm'.
+Uses bootstrap's btn-x classes, xs, md, lg, xl
+                     NOTE: If you're passing a string directly you should do dateButtonSize = 'xs'

  Other options are available as this is a fork of ng2bootstrap datepicker

  NOTE: This was created because these features were needed for specific project.
 I haven't tested a lot of stuff related to the previous ng2-bootstrap
        Also, the code is in need of seeeeerious refactoring.
 Currently it's somewhat chaotic.